Alphabet Inc. (GOOGL) Shares Decline Despite Market Challenges

 GOOGL’s Market Performance

-GOOGL’s stock has seen a -0.45% decrease for the week, with a 1.22% rise in the past month and a 8.92% gain in the past quarter.
-The volatility ratio for the week is 2.33%, and the volatility levels for the past 30 days are at 2.26% for Alphabet Inc. The simple moving average for the last 20 days is -1.08% for GOOGL stock, with a simple moving average of 2.95% for the last 200 days.
+GOOGL’s stock has seen a 1.83% increase for the week, with a 5.87% rise in the past month and a 8.02% gain in the past quarter.
+The volatility ratio for the week is 3.01%, and the volatility levels for the past 30 days are at 2.36% for Alphabet Inc. The simple moving average for the past 20 days is 1.95% for GOOGL’s stock, with a 6.65% simple moving average for the past 200 days.

 Analysts’ Opinion of GOOGL